cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/Cloudlet.rst

    The total bandwidth (bw) cost for transferring the cloudlet by the network, according to the \ :java:ref:`getFileSize()`\ .

    :return: the accumulated bw cost

 getActualCpuTime
 ^^^^^^^^^^^^^^^^

-.. java:method::  double getActualCpuTime(Datacenter datacenter)
-   :outertype: Cloudlet

-   Gets the total execution time of this Cloudlet in a given Datacenter ID.

-   :param datacenter: the Datacenter entity
-   :return: the total execution time of this Cloudlet in the given Datacenter or 0 if the Cloudlet was not executed there

-getActualCpuTime
-^^^^^^^^^^^^^^^^